Jsanchez759/Data-Related-Projects/README.md

 **Link to Project:** [SpaceX Rocket Landing Classification](https://github.com/Jsanchez759/Data-Related-Projects/blob/main/Machine_Learning/Classification/SpaceX_classification_prediction.ipynb)

-## Project 2: Customer Churn Prediction
+## Project 2: Mama Cancer Analysis and prediction

 **Description:** This project focuses on predicting customer churn for a subscription-based service.
 I used various machine learning algorithms, such as logistic regression and random forests, to build a predictive model.
 The project includes a Jupyter notebook with detailed analysis and model evaluation.